-Bull-Peis are loyal, brilliant, and can be great family dogs.
+They’re loyal, brilliant, and can be great family dogs.
 They will get along with everybody when they have early socialization.

-When you choose a Bull-Pei, you are getting a dog who is loyal, smart, and who will love you to death.
-If you are ready for this affection, then you may just want to get a Bull-Pei.
+Bull-Peis enjoy being with their humans and are easy to train, but their stubbornness can be an issue.
+When you choose a Bull-Pei, you are getting a dog who will love you to death.
+If you are ready for this affection, you enjoy spending several years with the remarkable Bull-Pei.